derrinbright/Computational-Identification-of-Antimalarial-Leads-through-Fingerprint-Similarity-Analysis/README.md

 This project successfully implemented a **full cheminformatics workflow** in KNIME for molecular similarity screening and demonstrated that the chosen chemical library contains few compounds structurally related to chloroquine.

-The approach illustrates how KNIME can be leveraged for rapid, automated similarity searches in drug discovery pipelines, providing a reproducible and visual analytic platform to prioritize candidates for further study.
+The approach demonstrates how KNIME can be utilized for rapid, automated similarity searches in drug discovery pipelines, offering a reproducible and visual analytics platform to prioritize candidates for further study.

 ---